belkalite/desktop-automation/README.md

 Prerequisites:

+1. МacOS over 10.15
-1. Python 3.7 or greater is required.
+2. Python 3.7 or greater is required.
-2. Install and run appium-for-mac: https://github.com/appium/appium-for-mac
+3. Install and run appium-for-mac: https://github.com/appium/appium-for-mac
-3. Install Reverso application and give permission to open the app downloaded from the Internet:
+4. Install Reverso application and give permission to open the app downloaded from the Internet:

 ```brew install --cask reverso```